SQUIRREL SKINNING 101

 My method which I learned in the early 1960's from one of the hunting

-squirrels skin right at the base of the tail and going deep enough to sever
+squirrels hide/skin right at the base of the tail and going deep enough to sever

-the squirrels tail bone but leaving the squirrel tail hooked to the
+the squirrels tail bone, but leaving the squirrel tail attached to the

-the other side of the tail.
+the back side of the tail.
 You would then place the squirrel tail on

-a hard surface, edge of a step or flat stone placing your boot/shoe onto the
+a hard surface, edge of a step or flat stone placing your boot/shoe heel onto the

 base of the tail and while holding the squirrel's back legs with both hands, pull upward which will

-remove the skin from the hind legs, back and from the center of the
+remove the skin from the tail, back and from the center of the

 back legs.....this takes very little effort since you are using your legs